Column: Bowling becomes butt of joke as Georgia reopens

 A half-dozen cars were in the parking lot shortly after the center opened Friday, but the media — or any non-players, for that matter — were not allowed past the front desk.
 A worker wearing a mask and gloves referred all requests for interviews to a company spokesman.

-Clearly, this is a nervous, awkward time for everyone involved with the bowling industry.
+Clearly, this is a nervous, awkward time for everyone involved with the sport.

+Belmonte, who is locked down at his home in Orange, Australia, said his family owns three bowling centers Down Under.
+They were among the first business to shut down, and he expects they’ll be among the last to reopen.

-But Hamilton is confident about the sport’s future, no matter how things turn out in Georgia.
+Hamilton is confident about the sport’s future, no matter how things turn out in here.

 “We have taken a blow.
 The same thing happened to bowling in 1919 and ‘20 when the Spanish flu hit,” he said.
 “But every time a crisis has hit our country — or, in this case, the world — bowling has bounced back every time.”